ChrisOlsonFilms/macOS-imaging-script/README.md

  * Sign into Chrome + Myki
  * Backup and Sync
    * Config folder
+ * Set Keyboard Maestro to launch engine at login.
  * Google Drive to get serial numbers
+ *

  ## Run Preferences